 Can I see a sample DS-260?

-You can see a sample DS-260 by clicking here.
-If you are in the middle of filing out the DS-260 and have to leave the online form to gather information, you can click the ‘Save’ button at the bottom of every page and then return to complete it at a later point.
+You can always see a sample DS-260 at any time during your application process.
+If you are in the middle of filling out the DS-260 and have to leave the online form to gather information, you can click the ‘Save’ button at the bottom of every page and then return to complete it at a later point.

 How long does DS-260 take to process?